-This word involves the concept of discipleship.
+"Followers" involves the concept of discipleship.
 We are followers in the sense that we copy the actions of, listen to the teaching of and are empowered by the One whom we are following.

 It is Jesus Christ, our Saviour and the Son of God whom we are following.
 Jesus in the embodiment of the eternal God sharing our human existence.
 He is our power source, our motivation and our example.

 Our mission is one of action and of accomplishment.
 We pray, we seek guidance and we do.
 Our working involves our practical involvement, but also for those areas we do not have the resources to reach ourselves, we share our financial support to other organisations who are also working in and for the community.